This article may contain compensated links. See our full disclosure here

 An unforgettable experience, that you can only have in Rome, is a tour and opera concert at the magnificent Throne Hall of the Palazzo Doria Pamphilj.
 Held on Tuesdays, the concert features arias from Italian greats Puccini and Verdi.

-Top day trips from Rome
+Best day tours from Rome

-Rome has plenty to keep you occupied but if you are using the city as a base to see more of Italy, then here are our favourite day trips from Rome.
+Rome has plenty to keep you occupied but if you are using the city as a base to see more of Italy, then here are our favourite guided day trips from Rome.

 Tivoli – Roman ruins and Renaissance gardens